Caribbean Adventure: Dominican Republic

 - Learn the basics of whitewater rafting from a local guide, and take on several different classes of rapids.

-- Day 5: Travel to Cabarete + Included Dinner
+- Day 5: Travel to Cabarete + Cayo Arena Snorkeling + Dinner

 After the previous day’s non-stop action, slow things down a bit at the resort town of Cabarete.
 It’s right along the beach, only has one major street, and is the watersport capital of the country.
 Kitesurfers, windsurfers, and even boring ol’ regular surfers hit the waves all day every day.
 But don’t worry—there’s plenty of room for non-watersport activities, too.

-- Leave the eternal spring behind, and make your way to Cayo Arena, an islet and snorkeler’s paradise off the coast.
+- Make your way to Cayo Arena, an islet and snorkeler’s paradise off the coast.

 - Snorkel and swim with your new friends—the fish, of course.